 - 60% of companies use between 4-6 tools for user onboarding (so you are not alone!)

+User onboarding software can help reduce churn rate, gather customer feedback, encourage feature adoption, increase net promoter score (NPS), boost customer engagement, and support the user journey.
 Products and consumers are becoming more tech-oriented, and we need onboarding apps that can keep up with this demand.

 You might also like: What Is Customer Onboarding?
 Tips And Best Practices